Editorial Salvat: Civil War

-The Spanish Civil War and the postwar period brought censorship and economic hardship, and the company did not recover until the mid-1950s, when it intensified its presence in Latin America, with subsidiaries in Argentina, Mexico, Venezuela, Brazil and Colombia, and edited the encyclopedia El mundo de los niños (1958), and published in Catalan the Costumari Català (1950-56), by Joan Amades, in five volumes, republished in 1982.
+The Spanish Civil War and the postwar period brought censorship and economic hardship, and the company did not recover until the mid-1950s, when it intensified its presence in Latin America, with subsidiaries in Argentina, Mexico, Venezuela, Brazil and Colombia, and edited the encyclopedia El mundo de los niños (1958), and published in Catalan the Costumari Català (1950–1956), by Joan Amades, in five volumes, republished in 1982.

 In 1965, Salvat introduced Monitor, the first modern encyclopedia of the time with kiosk issues, and in 1969 the first edition of the Diccionario Enciclopédico Salvat Universal was published.
-He published the Encyclopedia Salvat de la Fauna (1970-73), directed by Félix Rodríguez de la Fuente and the Basic Library of Universal Classics in conjunction with RTVE.
+He published the Encyclopedia Salvat de la Fauna (1970–1973), directed by Félix Rodríguez de la Fuente and the Basic Library of Universal Classics in conjunction with RTVE.
 At the end of the 1960s he closed the printing house in Barcelona, which he moved to Sant Boi de Llobregat and in 1968 he opened Gráficas Estella, an industrial plant located in Navarre.
-He allied with De Agostini to serve the French-speaking, German-speaking and English-speaking market, successfully in France where Manuel Salvat, the founder's grandson, was among the first publishers.
+He allied with De Agostini to serve the French-speaking, German-speaking and English-speaking markets, successfully in France where Manuel Salvat, the founder's grandson, was among the first publishers.
 In the mid-1970s, the company had 4,000 employees.
-In Catalan he published the encyclopedic dictionary Salvat Català (1974-77), in 8 volumes, and the Història de Catalunya (1978-79), in 6 volumes.
+In Catalan he published the encyclopedic dictionary Salvat Català (1974–1977), in 8 volumes, and the Història de Catalunya (1978–79), in 6 volumes.

-French Buyout
+French buyout

 In 1988, the publishing house was acquired by the French multinational Hachette.
 In 1992, the Lagardère Group merged Matra, a new technology company, and Hachette, a communications company, to form Hachette-Matra.